PandoraMission/pandorawebsite/docs/blogposts/blogpost2.md

 ![Pandora Logo](blog2/logo-blacktext-blue.png)

 Caption: _Pandora_ project logo.
-Image Credits: NASA/Pandora/Elisa Quintana. \[Note: needs to go over a dark background!\]
+Image Credits: NASA/Pandora/Elisa Quintana.

 **Jessie**: Can you describe your first conversations with Tom \[Barclay\] and Josh \[Schleider\] about what would become _Pandora_?
 When did the idea first come to you?